aaronkyle/social-development/terms/search-conference.md

 status: draft
 ---

-A '''Search Conference''' is a conference organized by the project operator where issues pertaining to the project in question are discussed, particularly in connection with a mutually envisioned goal or desired outcome for the project.
+A **search conference** is a conference organized by the project operator where issues pertaining to the project in question are discussed, particularly in connection with a mutually envisioned goal or desired outcome for the project.
 Participants are recruited through a 'snowballing' method: practitioners ask around to identify the experts in a particular field, and recruits them based on the strengths they will bring to the process.

 Search conferences are generally conducted in the early stages of the planning process, usually with a relatively small groups people (15-30) meeting once over one or two days.
 Participants discuss and forecast a possible scenario and pose questions to one another about how that future might be achieved or avoided.
 The discussions seek to draw example issues from a broad perspective, and then ‘work backward’ to develop action plans toward realizing a desired outcome—as collaboratively defined.